thomasloven/hass-plejd/README.md

 This integration requires a [Bluetooth](https://www.home-assistant.io/integrations/bluetooth/) adapter which supports at least one Active connections.

 Using an [EspHome Bluetooth Proxy](https://esphome.io/projects/?type=bluetooth) is recommended, but Shelly proxies will not work.
-If you make your own esphome configuration, make sure the [`bluetooth_proxy`](https://esphome.io/components/bluetooth_proxy) has `active` set to `True`.
+If you make your own esphome configuration, make sure the [`bluetooth_proxy`](https://esphome.io/components/bluetooth_proxy) has `active` set to `True` (default in recent versions).

 ## Installation

-- Make sure you have a working Bluetooth integration in Home Assistant (a bluetooth proxy should work too)
+- Make sure you have a working Bluetooth integration in Home Assistant
 - Make sure you have no other plejd custom components or add-ons running.
 - Install the integration:
 - Using HACS: [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=hass-plejd&category=integration) or search for `Plejd`.
 - Manually: Download the `plejd` directory and place in your `<config>/custom_components`.

 - Restart Home Assistant
-- Hopefully, your Plejd mesh will be auto discovered and you should see a message popping up in your integrations page.
+- Hopefully, your Plejd mesh will be auto discovered and you should see a message popping up in your integrations page (I recommend waiting for this rather than adding the integration manually - that way you know the Bluetooth mesh is seen by Home Assistant).
 - Log in with the credentials you use in the Plejd app when prompted (email address and password)

 ## Supported devices

 **IMPORTANT!**

 In recent updates to Home Assistant something has happened to the bluetooth stack.
 If you experience issues like buttons spamming events into Home Assistant (like hundreds of presses per second) please update the firmware of all your Plejd devices through the Plejd mobile app.

+The current latest firmware for all devices seems to be `4.xx.xx` or higher.

+---

 - All known Plejd lights, dimmers and relays should work.

 - All buttons connected to a device or WPH-01 should work and register events when the buttons are pressed.

   - If the button is held for a while, a release even will be registered too.
-The required hold time doesn't seem entirly consistent, though...
+The required hold time doesn't seem entirely consistent, though...

 - Rotary dimmer WRT-01 should register and fire events when pushed.